bpinto/dutiful/README.md

 # Dutiful

+### What?
+  Dutiful is a user-friendly tool for managing your computer settings and preference files.

 ### Why?
-  Upgrading/formatting your computer should be a pleasure.
+  Getting a new computer should be a pleasure.
+Formatting your computer should be less hassle.

 ### How?
-  We detect and keep your computer settings and preference files in sync with your favorite storage service (iCloud, Dropbox, etc.).
+  We detect and keep your application settings and preference files in sync with your favorite storage service (iCloud, Dropbox, etc.).

-### What?
-  Dutiful is a user-friendly tool for managing your computer settings and preference files.

 <br>
 ## Installation